Is An Owner Liable For Negligence In The “Mode Of Operation” Of Its Business?

 Speak with a Florida Personal Injury Lawyer Today

 The law governing slip-and-fall accidents is often more complicated than you might think.
 And as the ongoing uncertainty surrounding negligent mode of operation claims illustrate, different judges can reach separate conclusions as to the current state of the law.
 That is why it is crucial to work with an experienced Boynton Beach slip-and-fall attorney if you have been injured in an accident.
-Contact the Leifer Law Firm today to schedule a free initial consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free initial consultation with a member of our personal injury team.